When you want to test your Vue components, there are a few different tools we can use:

 There are some things I see in Vue testing guides that aren’t externally visible, though: checking data items, calling a component method directly, confirming that a component method is called.
 Data items and methods are implementation details of components.

 With that stated, let’s take a look at our testing options.
-We’ll look at an example from my Vue TDD tutorial: a form that allows you to enter a message and send it.
+We’ll look at a form that allows you to enter a message and send it.

 Built-in Vue Unit Testing